 - ADKFN raised the following issues as part of the review: - Socioeconomics (comment ID-1) ADKFN discussed business and employment opportunities as a result of the Project.
 Paramount responded by indicating they have provided socio-economic opportunities to ADKFN and envision continuing to do so.
-Regarding ADKFN's request, Board staff note that a recent decision made by the Board where the Board indicated that it is not within the Board's jurisdiction to require agreements related to funding to be in place, and the Boards' Engagement Guidelines do not require Applicants to report extensively on engagement efforts related to socio-economic issues.4 - Funding (comment ID-2) ADKFN stated the estimate did not include funding for engagement processes.
+Regarding ADKFN's request, Board staff note that a recent decision made by the Board where the Board indicated that it is not within the Board's jurisdiction to require agreements related to funding to be in place, and the Boards' Engagement Guidelines do not require Applicants to report extensively on engagement efforts related to socio-economic issues. - Funding (comment ID-2) ADKFN stated the estimate did not include funding for engagement processes.
 Paramount noted they included funds under indirect project costs which they feel are sufficient for engagement.
 Paramount further stated they have committed to ongoing engagement throughout the life of the project via the approved Engagement Plan.
-Board staff note that cost for engagement is a required as per the MVLWB/INAC/GNWT Guidelines for Closure and Reclamation Cost Estimates for Mines5 which can be used to inform closure cost estimates for projects that are not mining, milling or advanced mineral exploration projects (e.g. oil and gas projects). - Traditional Knowledge (comment ID-3) ADKFN requested they be included on the selection of seed, vegetation and propagation through the use of Traditional Knowledge (TK) and expertise.
-Paramount did not directly address the request but committed to using native species.
-Board staff note that one of the Minister's modification to measures from EA99-0061-86 was to incorporate Traditional Knowledge into the Project and include re-vegetation planning as part of Closure and Reclamation.
-Board staff note these are included in draft Licence conditions.
+Board staff note that cost for engagement is a required as per the MVLWB/INAC/GNWT Guidelines for Closure and Reclamation Cost Estimates for Mines which can be used to inform closure cost estimates for projects that are not mining, milling or advanced mineral exploration projects (e.g. oil and gas projects).

-4 See MV2019X0007 - Giant Mine Remediation Project - Reasons for Decision
+&lt;sup>2 See MV2019X0007 - Giant Mine Remediation Project - Reasons for Decision

-5 See MVLWB/INAC/GNWT Guidelines for Closure and Reclamation Cost Estimates for Mines (2017)
+&lt;sup>3 See MVLWB/INAC/GNWT Guidelines for Closure and Reclamation Cost Estimates for Mines (2017)

-- Post-Closure Monitoring and Maintenance (comment ID-4) ADKFN indicated they felt there was an insufficient amount of time and cost allotted for Post-Closure Monitoring and Maintenance.
+- Traditional Knowledge (comment ID-3) ADKFN requested they be included on the selection of seed, vegetation and propagation through the use of Traditional Knowledge (TK) and expertise.
+Paramount did not directly address the request but committed to using native species Board staff note the use of TK and reclamation requirements are included in draft Licence conditions. - Post-Closure Monitoring and Maintenance (comment ID-4) ADKFN indicated they felt there was an insufficient amount of time and cost allotted for Post-Closure Monitoring and Maintenance.
 Board staff note Paramount's estimate is similar to the GNWTs estimate, which was also a one year in duration. - GNWT-ENR submitted a RECLAIM estimate as part of their review.
 The RECLAIM estimate submitted by GNWT-ENR and the responses from Paramount are discussed in detail below.
-As context for the discussion, Board staff note that the Board previously encouraged Paramount to work with the GNWT to reduce the amount of assumptions made in their estimate (January 17, 2019 direction).
+As context for the discussion, Board staff note that the Board previously encouraged Paramount to work with the GNWT-ENR to reduce the amount of assumptions made in their estimate (January 17, 2019 direction).
 As part of the review, GNWT-ENR stated Paramount had not engaged with them prior to submitting their estimate. - RECLAIM Assumptions (comment ID-1 and 2) GNWT-ENR indicated that the applications for the existing authorizations had insufficient information to inform an accurate RECLAIM estimate and further indicated that Paramount's RECLAIM estimate lacked supporting information.
 GNWT-ENR clarified that Paramount had not communicated with them prior to their submission.
 GNWT-ENR recommended Paramount submit supporting information and rationale for their estimate to clarify any significant discrepancies.